Title of workshop: Sensing the Landscape

 Workshop leader - Debbie Lyddon

-Our spring 2021 AGM and conference will be held at Ickleton Village Hall (click for details), The Recreation Ground, Frogge Street, CB10 1SH
+Our autumn 2022 conference will be held at Ickleton Village Hall (click for details), The Recreation Ground, Frogge Street, CB10 1SH

 Debbie is a textile artist and maker.
 Her work explores landscape and place and her inspiration comes from experiencing and paying attention to her surroundings.
 Debbie’s practice combines traditional stitch techniques with non-traditional materials such as bitumen, salt and wax to make ambiguous 2-D and 3-D works that evoke the sights, sounds and touch of coastal environments.
 Debbie has an MA in contemporary textiles from the University of Hertfordshire.
 She is a member and the current chair of the 62 Group of Textile Artists and a member of the Society of Designer Craftsmen.